blog

 It's now possible to check all the links of your site using the checklinks command.
 There are flags to check only internal or external links and to skip any given URL that are problematic.
 It's useful for the build process, making sure that your site is all valid.

-Note: The "internal" flag, that scans the filesystem instead the URL might not work if your site uses Aliases or changes the name of the content.
+The "internal" flag, that scans the filesystem instead the URL might not work if your site uses Aliases or changes the name of the content.

 Download It Now